Jerzy Owsiak

 Owsiak is married to Lidia Niedźwiedzka-Owsiak, the Medical Affairs Director for WOŚP.
 He is also a stained glass maker, and has qualifications in psychotherapy.

 Life and activity

 At the age of eight, Owsiak moved with his parents from Gdańsk to Warsaw.
 There, he graduated from high school, and later attempted to get enrolled at the Academy of Fine Arts in Warsaw.
 When he was a teenager, he was involved with the hippie subculture in the Masovian Voivodeship.
 His fascination with this subculture led to his idea for the Woodstock festival.
+He is married to Lidia (née Niedźwiecka) who is also a board member of the WOŚP Foundation.

 Art career

 Due to being acquainted with Wojciech Waglewski, Owsiak became well known in music circles.
 Since 1988, he has attended Voo Voo concerts.
 He has performed at some of them with his band, Towarzystwo Przyjaciół Chińskich Ręczników (Society of Friends of Chinese Towels), and he started his programme on the Rozgłośnia Harcerska (the Scout's Radio Station).

 After the termination of his work in the Scout's Radio Station, his next undertaking was the broadcast of "Brum".
 He ran it from 1991 to 1994 in PR Program III.
 It was only broadcast on Fridays.
 Between 1994 and 1999, it changed its name to "Się kręci".
 Later, he undertook the broadcast of "Kręcioła" on Polskie Radio Program I and attended meetings with listeners on Saturday mornings at RMF FM.

 Between 1991 and 2007, Owsiak cooperated with Telewizja Polska, a public broadcasting corporation, operating throughout Poland.
 Since December 1991 he has been preparing a TV programme, "Róbta, co chceta, czyli rockendrollowa jazda bez trzymanki" for TVP2, which was called "Dziura w koszu" from 1994, and from 1996 "Kręcioła".

 In 2007 he began working for the radio again.
 On 4 July 2007 he ran, for the first time, "Dźwiękoszczelny magazyn Jurka Owsiaka" on the WAWA radio station.
 The show was later broadcast on the Eska Rock radio station, until 4 April 2010.
 In 2007, he produced the youth channel, O.TV (Owsiak TV), which is available on the Direct-broadcast satellite, n platform.

 Owsiak is the co-author of the "Orkiestra Klubu Pomocnych Serc, czyli monolog – wodospad Jurka Owsiaka", a book which comprises an extensive interview made by Bartłomiej Dobroczyński.
 He also acted in the TV soap opera "Klan" as himself and in "Autoportret z kochanką" by Radosław Piwowarski.